 February 1st, 2020, 10:45 AM: Exceptional Expression using BAPODARP (balance, articulation, phrase, organization, dynamics, architecture, rubato, & pedal)

 Admission is $20 and covers entry to both lectures.
+University students may pay a reduced admission fee of $10.
 The workshop will be held at the Welch Music Recital Hall, 12516 W Fairview Ave, Boise, ID 83713.
 We hope to see you there!

 A master class is like a piano lesson, but in a class format.
 Each student will perform for a “master” teacher who will give performance suggestions and artistic and technical help to the student.
 The suggestions the performing student receives can be enlightening to all of the students and teachers listening.
 Students and teachers should plan to listen to as many students as they have time for.
 Students do not need to have music memorized but should know the song well enough so they have a positive experience.

 This year's master classes are being generously cosponsored by the Treasure Valley Music Teachers Organization!
 Our master teacher will be Dr. Stephen Thomas of BYU-Idaho!
 Classes will be held at the following times:

 January 31st, 2020, 3 PM - 7:30 PM, at Idaho Music Academy, 1505 Tyrell Ln, Boise, ID 83706.